 Giving Compass' Take:

-- The California Endowment’s Building Healthy Communities (BHC) is a decade-long investment in power-building approaches that center communities and advance equitable outcomes.
+- The California Endowment’s Building Healthy Communities is a decade-long investment in power-building approaches that center communities and advance equitable outcomes.

 - What can individual donors do to utilize power-building approaches similar to foundations?